Kanyevictor/Kanyevictor/README.md

 # Hi there 👋, I’m Victor

 I’m a Software & Network Systems Engineer focused on building secure, scalable, and production-ready systems.
-I enjoy working across backend engineering, infrastructure, and cloud-native DevOps—especially where systems meet real-world network and telecom challenges.
+I enjoy working across backend engineering, infrastructure, and cloud-native DevOps especially where systems meet real-world network and telecom challenges.

 I care about building software that is not only functional, but reliable, observable, and easy to operate at scale.